Eziclip

 It cleans music and instruments, not just voice — it auto-routes to a speech engine or a music-safe engine depending on the preset you pick (Vocal, Podcast, Voiceover, Instrument, Music).
 It also shapes the result with those presets, boosts quiet recordings, and exports a lossless WAV.
 Krisp is voice-only and is a live noise filter, not a file enhancer with presets and export.

 It's free, funded by optional support — no sign-up, no watermark, no paid tier gating the download.
-And nothing is uploaded: the audio is processed on your own device in the browser via WebAssembly, so a confidential interview or unreleased track never leaves your machine.
+The audio is processed right in your browser via WebAssembly.
 Krisp has a free tier too, but it's minute-limited and its full feature set needs a paid subscription.

 Use Krisp if the noise is happening live and you want it gone during the call, including echo cancellation and meeting transcription.
-Use Sound Enhancer if you have a finished recording to clean — especially if it's music or an instrument, if you want presets and a quiet-audio boost, or if you need a lossless file with nothing uploaded.
+Use Sound Enhancer if you have a finished recording to clean — especially if it's music or an instrument, if you want presets and a quiet-audio boost, or if you need a lossless file, right in your browser.
 They solve the noise problem at opposite ends, so many people end up using both.